Senior Management Team

 James Love joined the Teach A Man To Fish team in October 2014 as Africa Regional Coordinator based in Kampala, Uganda.
-James is working to assist a number of schools across Africa to establish school enterprises as well as supporting the implementation of our strategy in Uganda.
+Since 2014, James has helped the team to grow operations in Uganda, Rwanda, Kenya and Tanzania.
+James also leads on Technical Assistance across Africa.

 James brings 7 years of education and international development experience to Teach A Man To Fish and has previously worked at WaterAid, Link Ethiopia and Partner Schools Worldwide.
 More recently, he has been involved in researching and planning an eco-tourism business in Sri Lanka.
 James has a range of experience in designing and managing educational programmes, business development and monitoring and evaluation.